2021 Japan Series: Series notes

 Unlike the 2021 regular season and Climax Series games that ended after nine innings because of COVID-19 restrictions, Japan Series games were allowed to go the regulation limit of 12 innings before concluding with a tie.
-If weather delays the games or an excessive number of tie games requires the series to go beyond its last scheduled date of November 28, the last day a game would have been played was November 30 to keep it from being pushed into December.
+Game 7 of the Japan Series was set for November 28.
+The first five games were played in domed stadiums.
+However, a contingency plan was set by NPB in case Game 6, 7, or potentially 8 were postponed by rain, setting the last possible date of the series for November 30.
+Under NPB rules, if there was even one tie game, the last day would be November 29 because of a travel day for a possible Game 9 (which has never happened).
+If Games 6 or 7 were postponed by rain, November 30 would be the last possible date for the series.
+The Series could not be played into December, unlike Taiwan's CPBL, which established a last possible date of December 5.
 If inclement weather did not allowed for seven games to be played by November 30, the team with the most wins after the November 30 game was completed would have been declared the winner.
 If a game needed to be played on November 30 and was tied after 12 innings, the 13th inning onward would have used the World Baseball Softball Confederation's extra innings rule that starts both teams with baserunners on first and second base with no outs, and would have continued until a winner was decided.